-In part 1, we explored what gluten is and how gluten is used by the big processed food companies.
+In part 1, we explored what gluten is and the many ways big processed food companies use gluten.
 We also looked at why people are seemingly more sensitive to gluten than in previous decades.
 Finally we looked at the two aspects of gluten intolerance: celiac disease and gluten sensitivity.
 In part 2 we begin with the symptoms of gluten sensitivity and explore testing options.

 Typical Symptoms of Gluten Sensitivity

 “Typical” is becoming hard to define as it was once thought that gluten sensitivity resulted in digestive system symptoms.
 This condition is called “gluten enteropathy”; studies now show that only a third of gluten sensitive people have GI symptoms.

 So what other symptoms occur in gluten sensitive patients?
 An over-reactive immune response can lead to an autoimmune similar to celiac disease.
 In this instance however, there are many tissues that can be attacked.
 Most commonly, the white blood cells attack thyroid cells because surface proteins on the cell which is similar the gluten proteins, this is called Hashimoto’s thyroiditis.
 Furthermore, recent research is strongly suggesting that many diseases that were never considered to be autoimmune in nature may be connected to gluten intolerance including: Alzheimer’s, Parkinson’s, multiple sclerosis, type 1 (and 1.5) diabetes, pernicious anemia, cerebellar ataxia, and even severe anxiety!